bml-research/data_analysis_bml/portfolio_example/01_example_portfolio.md

 Note that the checklist is check marked cumulative.
 This means that the previous checklist is used as a starting point to check the last two items (Clustered barplot and XY-scatterplot).
 This works well only if the analysis folders are also named in a logical manner:
 - `analysis_1_calories_food`
 - `analysis_2_zomato_stock_price`
-If you organize your work in a similar logical way, your teacher will be able to easily determine if all the requirements are met before grading your portfolio.
+If you organize your work in a similar logical way, your instructor will be able to easily determine if all the requirements are met before grading your portfolio.

 >If you do not adhere to these guidelines, your portfolio will not be graded!

 ### Relative filepaths

 Use relative filepaths in your project folders for the analysis in R. The primary reason to use relative filepaths is to ensure portability of your project.
-Also, use OS-agnostics filepaths so that your analysis can be run on Windows, Mac and Linux computers (all these different OSes are used by your teachers and definitely later in your research team).
+Also, use OS-agnostics filepaths so that your analysis can be run on Windows, Mac and Linux computers (all these different OSes are used by your instructors and definitely later in your research team).

 Example: